 1. The cost

 Private health insurance can be expensive – depending on their policy, an individual, couple or family could pay thousands of dollars in premiums each year, with costs typically increasing annually.
-The federal government announced an average hike of 3.25% for 2019, for example.
-On the other hand, from 1 April 2019 health funds have the option of offering discounts for younger customers, which may bring premiums down for those customers.
+The federal government announced an average premium hike of 2.92% for 2020, for example.
+On the other hand, since 1 April 2019 health funds have had the option of offering discounts for younger customers, which may bring premiums down for those customers.

 2. Complex products